AltoEngineering/Alto-React/README.md

 # Alto-React
 Alto application architecture for react.js

 Alto derives from a rich history of industry leading frameworks and design patterns.
-Leveraging modern languages, tools, and api's, Alto aims to bring a coherent application architecture accross multiple development communities.
+Leveraging modern languages, tools, and api's, Alto aims to bring a coherent application architecture across multiple development communities.
 Specifically, Alto-React's goal is to bring a clean, organized, full solution to writing React.js applications.

 Every feature, every decision revolved around ensuring that Alto provides a clean and structured environment for your applications code.
 Its prime focus is architectural design.